jomo/imgur-screenshot/README.md

 With the above dependencies installed, imgur-screenshot should work on most UNIX systems.
 This will not work on Windows. (maybe with cygwin?)
-I have successfully tested this on Ubuntu and OS X.
+I have successfully tested this on Ubuntu and macOS.
 If this won't work on your OS, [create a new issue](https://github.com/jomo/imgur-screenshot/issues/new?title=add+support+for+_______&body=required+steps+to+make+it+work+on+______:).